Prediabetes is a condition where blood glucose levels are higher than normal, but not yet high enough to officially be diagnosed with type 2 diabetes.

 How Do You Cure Prediabetes?

-The greater the metabolic derangement (negative changes in your body), the harder it is to achieve normal control apart from taking medication.
+The longer you leave it, the greater the chance of developing metabolic derangements (negative changes in your body); then, the harder it is to achieve normal control.

 A couple of tips include: